wendyverdonk93/docs/content/tools/transactions-api-endpoint/_index.md

 ## Support

-If you have any issues or questions, [contact our integration team](mailto:integration@multisafepay.com)
+If you have any issues or questions, [contact our Integration team](mailto:integration@multisafepay.com)